AnkurSinghYadav09/lybrate/README.md

 - We learned about Team building.

 - Being a team leader is very crucial thing.
 You have to help everyone who is facing issues in project.

+- Bhushan Helped all the member in CSS and logical part.